scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

-For example, the following x-amz-grant-write header grants create, overwrite, and delete objects permission to a LogDelivery group predefined by Zenko and two accounts identified by their email addresses.
+For example, the following x-amz-grant-write header grants create, overwrite, and delete objects permission to a LogDelivery group predefined by XDM   and two accounts identified by their email addresses.

 .. code::